jundalisay/superblist/content/en/social/supersociology/principles/part-1/chapter-01.md

 > Here, the common interest spreading useful apps

-{{< q a="Socrates" >}}
+{{< q a="Socrates" c="The Republic by Plato Simplified, Book 5, Chapter 2">}}
-Then in our city, the language of harmony and concord will be more often heard than in any other. <!-- When anyone is well or ill, the universal word will be 'with me it is well' or 'it is ill.' --> They will have their pleasures and pains in common.
+Then in our city, the language of harmony and concord will be more often heard than in any other.
+They will have their pleasures and pains in common.
 They will have a common interest in the same thing which they will alike call 'my own'.
 Having this common interest, they will have a common feeling of pleasure and pain.
 The is because the guardians will have a community of women and children.
 We called this unity of feeling as the greatest good.
-<cite>The Simple Republic by Plato, Book 5, Chapter 2</cite>
 {{< /q >}}

 Thus, the key to common interest is to group everyone according to ideas that would interest them.
 This would let them gravitate to it and hopefully lower their egos in order to explore that idea further.